Aglandjia: History

 The history of Aglandjia goes back as far as 3888 BC.
-Several tombs dating to the Bronze Age have been found on Arona hill (Mount Lion or Liontarovounos).
+Several tombs dating to the Bronze Age have been found on Arona Hill (Mount Lion or Liontarovounos).
 The hill is strategically located for the defense of the area, so the settlement there was most likely a military deployment during the first phase of its history.

 Around the hill there was an ancient settlement, from which the city of Ledra may have originated.
-Important archaeological works of art and inscriptions in the Cypriot syllabary have been found in Kafizin or Small Aronas, a historic site with a cave dedicated to the worship of a Nymph.
+Archaeological works of art and inscriptions in the Cypriot syllabary have been found in Kafizin or Small Aronas, a historic site with a cave dedicated to the worship of a Nymph.
 These objects indicate the site was in use as a place of worship during the Hellenistic period, specifically between 225 and 218 BC, during the reigns of Ptolemy the Benefactor and Ptolemy Philopatoras.

-A variety of unique, locally manufactured pottery was also found at the site, including various bowls, two-handled vessels, cup-bearers, feeding bottles, mud-lighters, jars, cooking utensils, frying pans, wash basins, jugs, combined pots, urns, amphorae, rhytons, large jars and jar lids, and objects testifying to the practice of weaving.
+A variety of locally manufactured pottery was also found at the site, including various bowls, two-handled vessels, cup-bearers, feeding bottles, mud-lighters, jars, cooking utensils, frying pans, wash basins, jugs, combined pots, urns, amphorae, rhytons, large jars and jar lids, and objects testifying to the practice of weaving.

 In the Middle Ages, the Lefkomiatis settlement was in the area of Aglandjia.
 The area seems to have been inhabited towards the end of Frankish rule, during the reign of Jacques II (1468–1473).
 The medieval La Cava castle, built on Arona hill around 1385 by King Jacques I, was used as an observatory for the control of the road leading from Larnaca to Nicosia.The castle took its name from the large rock cistern which still survives today.

 The castle was blasted by the Venetians during the third decade of the 16th century, while the Ottomans used the bigger of its two towers as a powder magazine.
-Up until 1870 a considerable amount of the Castle was still standing, including the vaulted hall, the curtain walls, and two towers.
-However, the majority of the Castle was pulled down in that year to build the Church of Phaneromeni.
-In 1888 the area was excavated by a Mr M R James.
-The Castle was proclaimed an ancient moment in 1915.
+Up until 1870 a considerable amount of the castle was still standing, including the vaulted hall, the curtain walls, and two towers.
+However, the majority of the castle was pulled down in that year to build the Church of Phaneromeni.
+In 1888 the area was excavated by M. R. James.
+The castle was proclaimed an ancient moment in 1915.
 Today a portion of the Great Tower and Second Tower exists together with the cistern.

 After the conquest of Cyprus by the Ottomans, the Aglandjia settlement declined.
 It started to form a self-sufficient rural settlement around the end of the 18th century whose inhabitants engaged in farming, stockbreeding, and quarrying.
-Around the end of the 18th century, dragoman Hadjigeorgakis Kornesios erected Ayios Yeoryios church on the site of the cemetery and Ayios Yeoryios church in Athalassa.
+Around the end of the 18th century, Dragoman Hadjigeorgakis Kornesios erected Ayios Yeoryios church on the site of the cemetery and Ayios Yeoryios church in Athalassa.

 Aglandjia contributed organized groups to the EOKA struggle, and local volunteers also participated in the events of 1964.
-During the Turkish invasion of 1974, Aglandjia was bombed.
+Aglandjia was bombed during the Turkish invasion of 1974.
 The Turkish army continues to occupy 45% of the municipality's territory.